-The website for such an ambitious program and project, headed by the new artistic director and chief curator of the House of World Cultures, Prof. Dr. Bonaventure Soh Bejeng Ndikung, should not and cannot have a single, static design.
-This was our point of view when we pitched with other invited agencies.
-Elements of the site's design are constantly reassembled by an algorithm, at the beginning every hour, later a more open rhythm.
+The website for such an ambitious program and project, under the direction of the new director and chief curator of the House of World Cultures, Prof. Dr. Bonaventure Soh Bejeng Ndikung, should not and cannot have a single, static design.
+This was our position when we pitched with other invited agencies.
+Elements of the site's design are constantly reassembled by an algorithm, at the beginning every hour, later in a more open rhythm.

 The stable structure and the so-called superfooter, with its filterable list and preview teaser, which is used to navigate through the page, provide a quick overview and form the »safe harbor« of the experiment.
 This is where the entire navigation of the page takes place.
 Not without risk, from a UX/UI perspective.
 However, since control via elements at the end of the page has long been the standard on mobile (and especially in apps), we also decided on this experiment.